zji90/SCRAT/README.md

 ## SCRAT Installation

 SCRAT software can be installed via Github.
-Users should have R installed on their computer before installing TSCAN.
+Users should have R installed on their computer before installing SCRAT.
 R can be downloaded here: http://www.r-project.org/.
-Users should first install the SCRAT data packages:
+Users should first install the SCRAT data packages by running following commands in R:
 ```{r }
 if (!require("devtools"))
   install.packages("devtools")